 While the ability to swim is advantageous, it is not necessary.
 There is a chance that you can fall into the water, but your lifejacket will keep you afloat and the safety training given by your guide before your trip will include protocol on what to do if that happens.

 Most definitely!
-We offer a lower rate of $39.95 per person (all ages) for groups of 15 or larger and an even lower rate of $34.95 per person (all ages) for groups of 30 or larger.
+Always Rafting & Kayaking offers a lower rate of $44.95 per person (all ages) for groups of 15 or larger and an even lower rate of $34.95 per person (all ages) for groups of 30 or larger.
 Please call us for more details!

 Yes, we do require that the payment be made on one card for a group of 15 or more.
 If you have 30 or more people in your group, we accept two credit cards to split the payment, if necessary.

-At Always Rafting, we take your health and safety very seriously.
-We sanitize all life jackets and equipment used by customers after every trip to eliminate risk of contamination and spread of the virus.
-We are also offering families-only trips so that you can continue maintaining social distance.
+At ARK, we take your health and safety very seriously.
+We sanitize all life jackets and equipment used by customers after every trip to eliminate the risk of contamination and the spread of the virus.
+For an extra cost, we are offering families-only trips so that you can continue maintaining social distance.
+(Guests will need to pay for additional seats on the raft to ensure there are no other guests)

 We need all customers to sign participation agreements, get fitted for life jackets, and take part in a short safety training prior to their trip down the river.
 We request that you arrive 30 minutes before your scheduled trip to ensure enough time for this.